 When it comes to the type of shuttle buses used, they are typically full-sized passenger vans that can accommodate around 15 people, much better than the public transportation (chicken bus) in Guatemala which has over a hundred passengers at once.

-If you walk around the streets of Antigua, you should be able to find a handful of tour companies offering shuttle service.
+If you walk around the streets of Antigua, you should be able to find a handful of tour companies offering shuttle services.

 Personally, we prefer booking online as we can see all our options and there is no other reliable company that does this than GuateGo.
 They have a great cancelation policy where you can get the ticket’s full price in credit for future use, even just a few hours before your scheduled departure time.